mia-platform/documentation/versioned_docs/version-6.x.x/release_notes/platform_6-1-0_releasenotes.md

 #### Requests traceability

-The Crud service and Microservice Gateway now insert into logs the correct requestId that improves traceability of requests coming from CMS.
+The CRUD service and Microservice Gateway now insert into logs the correct requestId that improves traceability of requests coming from CMS.

 #### Auth0-Client login fix